mobile-devices/ruby-agents-sdk/web_shell/local_cloud_config/guides/tests.md

 # Test your agent #

-The SDK integrates with [RSpec](http://rspec.info/) to automate your tests.
+The SDK integrates with [RSpec](http://rspec.info/) version 2.14 to automate your tests.
 RSpec documentation can be found [here](http://rubydoc.info/gems/rspec/file/README.md).

 The SDK GUI has a [tab](http://0.0.0.0:5000/unit_tests) dedicated to running and displaying RSpec tests.

 Additionnally, the SDK API exposes a couple of helpers utilities.
-You can find these utilities in the module `TestHelper` ; this module is automatically available in your tests file.
+You can find these utilities in the module `TestHelper` ; this module is automatically available in your tests files.
 Read the {TestsHelper TestsHelper module documentation} to see what helpers are available.

 ## Writing tests with Rspec ##